1601-mma2013/The-Journey-of-Life/README.md

 ####Differentiation of interaction from competitors
       - This application is specifically for parents by providing accurate data and information from the sensor device.
-      - Primary user can see thier autistic child's emotions all the time.
+      - Primary user can see their autistic child's emotions all the time.